DomtronVox/NodeJSIRCBot/README.md

 # NodeJS IRC Bot
+## About
+This project aims to create an application that hosts multiple IRC bots and a web portal with related information like logs and statistics.
+There are two parts to this application: The Server and Bot Objects.
+Basic operations like data transfer will be built into these two parts while third party plugins will handle processing and displaying data.

-This project creates a bot that uses plugins and can provide information through a web portal.
-The bot and IRC Network connection code is loosely based off the https://github.com/ktiedt/NodeJS-IRC-Bot.
+    The Bot Object attempts to follow the specification for IRC clients as defined in RFC 1459.
+The bot and IRC Network connection code is loosely based off the https://github.com/ktiedt/NodeJS-IRC-Bot with numerous adjustments.

-I plan to implement the following features: yaml configuration files, compatible with cloudfoundry, and a web interface that plugins can display information on (example statically serve logs).
+I plan to implement the following features: yaml configuration files, application compatible with cloudfoundry, and a web interface that plugins can display information on (example statically serve logs).

 Currently the basic bot code is in place and I am working on plugins for it.